jp1884/techvolution-vegas-baby/Techvolution_0/Techvolution-Prologue.md

 That is Maria's problem, scaled up to all of society.
 And we don't know how to correct our path.

 A biologist would see the problem easily.
-When an ecosystem falls out of balance—too much of one creature, too little of another—she studies it, finds the imbalance, and works to restore it.
+WWhen an ecosystem stops working—too much of one creature, too little of another—she studies it, finds the imbalance, and works to restore it.
 We have the same kind of problem.
 We just don't yet know how to see it.

 And we have not been ignoring it.
 We have been drowning in proposed answers—every day another ocean of speeches, articles, and posts promising the fix.
 We've listened, and our frustration has curdled into a growing hatred of our own countrymen.
 Decades of our best efforts have added up to failure—not because we tried too little, but because we were aiming at the wrong target.